equinor/ert/docs/rst/manual/getting_started/configuration/poly_new/guide.rst

 empty experiment is executed.

 A new window will appear called "Simulations".
 Here you can see the status of the experiment.
-If you press "Details", you can see status of each running realization.
+If you press "Show Details", you can see the status of each running realization.

 .. image:: minimal/simulations.png